atom/atom/docs/creating-a-package.md

 Any stylesheets in this directory will be loaded and attached to the DOM when your package is activated.
 Stylesheets can be written as CSS or LESS.

 An optional `stylesheets` array in your _package.json_ can list the stylesheets by name to specify a loading order; otherwise, stylesheets are loaded alphabetically.

 ## Keymaps

 Keymaps are placed in the _keymaps_ subdirectory.
 It's a good idea to provide default keymaps for your extension, especially if you're also adding a new command.

 By default, all keymaps are loaded in alphabetical order.
 An optional `keymaps` array in your _package.json_ can specify which keymaps to load and in what order.

-See the [main keymaps documentation](../internals/keymaps.md) for more information on how keymaps work.
+See the [main keymaps documentation][keymaps] for more information on how keymaps work.

 ## Menus